jxnl/blog/docs/writing/posts/rag-inverted.md

 ## We should treat all inbound inventory the same

 There's no need to understand the different types of documents that we're ingesting.
-How differnet could marketting content, construction documnets, and energy bills be?
-Just becase some have images, some have tables, and some have text doesn't mean we should treat them differently.
-We its all text, and so an LLM should just be able to handle it.
+How different could marketing content, construction documents, and energy bills be?
+Just because some have images, some have tables, and some have text doesn't mean we should treat them differently.
+It's all text, and so an LLM should just be able to handle it.

 ## We should not have to build special ingestion pipelines